rachelxia9/tft-tracker/README.md

 ## User Stories: ##

-- ** As a user, I want to be able to create a game and add it to my list of games played**
+- As a user, I want to be able to create a game and add it to my list of games played
-- ** As a user, I want to be able to view a list of games played - display date and title **
+- As a user, I want to be able to view a list of games played - display name of comp and rank
 - As a user, I want to be able to remove games from my list of games played
-- ** As a user, I want to be able to edit the games in my match history **
+- As a user, I want to be able to edit the games in my match history
-- ** As a user, I want to be able to view stats on games played.
-Stats include the number of times I have placed in each rank, total winrate, and the number of times a comp has been used. **
+- As a user, I want to be able to view stats on games played.
+Stats include the number of times I have placed in each rank, total winrate, and the number of times a comp has been used.

-- As a user, when I select quit in the menu, I want to have the option to save my match history to file.
+- As a user, I want to have the option to save my match history to file.
+All information about each game in the match history (name and placement) is saved but game ids are reset upon loading to increment by 1 since they are part of the match history's functionality in order to access information and not affected by user input.
 - As a user, when I start the app, I want to be given the option to load my match history from file.